change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 df['press dbar'] < 380
 ~~~

-The output will be a Pandas `Series` containing a boolean value for each row in the `df` that looks like this.
+The output will be a Pandas `Series` (column) containing a boolean value for each row in the `df` that looks like the following.

 ###### Output